stlab/better-code/better-code/src/chapter-3-errors.md

 We've just seen an examples of recovery from an input error and a failure.
 What would it mean to recover from a bug?

-First, the bug needs to be detected.
-As we saw in the previous chapter, not all bugs are detectable.
-Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug
+First, the bug needs to be detected, and that is not assured.
+As we saw in the previous chapter, not all precondition violations are detectable.
+Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, actually detecting bugs involves analyzing the program.
-per-se: since bugs are flaws in *code*, finding bugs involves analyzing the program.
-We're really detecting a *downstream effect* that the bug has on *data*, akin to the way physicists conclude from cosmic microwave background radiation that the universe started with a big bang.
+We're really detecting a *downstream effect* that the bug has on *data*, like some kind of cosmic echo.
 We know something happened, but we don't know exactly where, how or why.

 So can we “sally forth unscathed?”
 The problem is that you can't know.
-The downstream effects of ###### STOPPED HERE #######
+The downstream effects of the problem could have affected many things you didn't test for, and you can't test for everything, or your code would spend more time on that than on fulfilling its purpose.
 Because of the bug, your program state could be very, very scathed indeed.
-Umm.

-Umm OK?
-OK, so your program state if it's scathed selling 4th at this point is a terrible idea for lots of reasons.
+Sallying forth at this point is a terrible idea.

-So there's sort of two categories.
-First, there are effects in the outside world.
+- First, there are effects in the outside world.
-I don't know.

-Uh, so the users data might be corrupted, right?
+  - so the users data might be corrupted, right?
     And they might say that that way and they'll lose the last good state they had.
-Right.
     So that's that's pretty serious.

-The other thing is, if you've done in a security evaluation, the assumptions that underlie that evaluation might be violated.
+  - if you've done a security evaluation, the assumptions that underlie that evaluation might be violated.
+So by continuing, you may be opening a security hole

-So by continuing, you may be opening a security hole and so it like sort of to sum up, you don't have enough information about the state of your system to do a recovery to to Sally forth reliably.
-And you can't.
-You also can't detect whether you've.
+  - You also can't detect whether you've recovered correctly.
-Recovered correctly, right?
 There's there's nothing to look at and the penalties that we just talked about for failure to do it correctly are really, really high.

-OK.
-So that's one category, but then there's also the impact on the development process.
+- then there's also the impact on the development process.

-So if you Sally forth the bug is gonna be masked and we'll never get fixed until at some point, you know, somebody will observe the effects of this.
+  - if you Sally forth the bug is gonna be masked and we'll never get fixed until at some point, you know, somebody will observe the effects of this

-It's gonna affect your, your customers and your and if it you know when it affects the really important customer, your management may insist that you do something about it.
+  - It's gonna affect your, your customers and your and if it you know when it affects the really important customer, your management may insist that you do something about it.

-Right now all you'll have is evidence you don't remember.
-You didn't detect the bug.
+  - You didn't detect the bug.
 You don't have a detection of the bug.
     You have some very distant echo in the users document that's corrupted and now now it's a long process to, you know, try to figure out where that corruption came from.

-Right.
-You're you've you've gotten the information very, very late.
-Last of all, most code is correct, so you're “bug,” recovery code will never run.
-Probably it certainly isn't gonna get tested.
-I if it got tested, you're not gonna ship the tested one because you're gonna fix the.
+  - most code is correct, so you're “bug,” recovery code will never run. it certainly isn't gonna get tested.  if it got tested, you're gonna fix the problem, so now you're shipping a lot of code that's just protection against future programming mistakes.
-You're gonna fix the problem right?

     All of this recovery code bloats your program and every single line is a liability with no offsetting benefits.

-So.
-Yeah, I think this is.
-This is an interesting insight.
+### Actual Bug Recovery

 I mean, they're do exist robust systems, right?
 So they they can recover from bugs.
 How do they do that?